 Two months later Jess finds himself still at the ranch, putting down stakes.
 And they hold, despite repeated forays away from the ranch to assist shadows from his past.
 He either comes back of his own accord or Slim rescues him because “good ranch hands are hard to come by.”** But the real reason he comes back is because he has found the home that he looked for during those ten long years on the drift.

-Andy and Jess pair up like two brothers from the start.
-Together they perpetuate pranks on Jonesy and like Andy, Jess gets the look of a boy caught with his hands in the cookie jar when Slim finds they are playing hooky from work.
+Andy and Jess pair up like brothers from the start.
+Together they perpetuate pranks on Jonesy and like Andy, Jess gets the look of a boy caught with his hands in the cookie jar when Slim finds he is playing hooky from work.
+This is especially true at the beginning of Jess’ life at the ranch.
+He seems to be found drinking coffee and smoking cigarettes more often than working.
+These habits appear to temper, perhaps as he becomes more comfortable and secure in his relationship with those on the ranch.
+Near the end his second year with the Sherman ranch, he eschews a cigar and claims he never uses them.***

 Jess has a deserved reputation with a gun.
 Before arriving at the ranch, he spent hours shooting at a clay bank with a .45 sporting a filed down sear and flattened hammer.
-He is quite accurate, even when fanning while shooting.
+He is quite accurate, even when fanning while shooting and quite fast.
+He draws in what seems to be right around a quarter of a second.
 This is probably a good thing, as Jess has a hot and sudden temper and a tendency to make a decision on the spur of the moment.

 While Jess’ nickname of “Galahad” by Matt Jessup****** may not be totally accurate, Jess and Slim do form a relationship that is reminiscent of the allegiance between a knight and his liege lord, to the point where Slim may have provided Jess with a certain level of ownership in the Sherman ranch.
 Jess does state that he is “part owner” of the ranch.*******

 In addition to his work on the Sherman ranch, Jess doubles as a wrangler, deputy, stagecoach driver and shotgun, agent for the U.S. government and a member of the Laramie Cavalry Reserve Unit.
 He is often called upon to serve as a tracker on a posse and when he is in trouble he knows how not to leave much of a trail.
-He plays poker and believes that those who play for money should learn all the tricks so you can spot them.
+A gambler in life and by nature, he plays poker and believes that those who play for money should learn all the tricks so you can spot them.
 Yes, Jess can deal off the bottom, but tends to reserve his slight of hand for the amusement of Andy and Mike.
 His is also willing to flip a coin – so long as he knows he will win.

 ** “The Run to Tumavaca”, 9, November 10, 1959, Laramie